 Community violence is a complex term encompassing riots, gang wars, and so forth.
 In explaining violence from this perspective, we know that most street criminals are disproportionately poor, unemployed, or at the poverty level.
 In addition, violence results from overcrowded and deplorable living conditions, because many view such conditions as traps (Siegel, 2006).
 For offenders, violence is a way to lash out at society or privileged others who are perceived as the cause of their troubles.

 To truly understand the influence of environment, consider the violence occurring in the underdeveloped poverty-stricken nations in Africa, Central America, and the Middle East, where violence is often an expression of hopelessness and inequality.
 Social deterioration and lack of opportunity may create a sense of despair, causing reactionary violence against anyone, especially those who are living better.
 At this level, we find decaying communities frequented by street criminals and gangs and with an abundance of liquor establishments and other unruly places.
 A community wrought with high crime, street drug dealing, prostitution, and gang activity sends a message that disorder and violence are tolerated and in fact may be encouraged.
-The community chaos and violent crime occurring in Iraq and other Third World nations undergoing change are examples.
+The community chaos and violent crimes occurring in Iraq and other Third World nations undergoing change are examples.
 Until social order is firmly established, violent acts and senseless bombings are likely to continue.
+We must also consider that in many inner-city communities violence and fear may be a function of environmental factors such as overcrowding and noise pollution.
+These factors can increase over time contributing to stress and conflict.